 Can CBD Oil Cause Itching?
 Final Thoughts

-We advise anyone thinking about using CBD skin creams to look for a product containing all-natural ingredients and as few of them as possible.
+We advise anyone considering using CBD skin creams to look for a product containing all-natural ingredients and as few of them as possible.
 This precaution is especially important if you have sensitive skin or other allergies.

 As always, we only recommend buying CBD from reputable brands that publish third-party lab reports on their websites.
 Products that have not undergone testing may contain contaminants and increase the risk of adverse reactions like itching.